 .fly/scripts/caches.sh, which runs various artisan cache commands such as

 You can enable or disable those as you see fit, as well as add your own

 You may want to use the

 release_command to perform database migrations or other tasks.
 The release command is run in a temporary VM that is created just before your application is deployed and released.
+Keep in mind that this temporary VM doesn’t have access to volumes.
 This potentially helps with zero-downtime deploys.

 Note, however, that any Startup Script in

 .fly/scripts will also be run when a